plp13/thea/README.md

    --all-databases > /data.sql" before backing up will save a snapshot of all MySQL databases in /data.sql.

+   Similarly, variables MOUNT\_PRE\_CMD and UMOUNT\_POST\_CMD let you execute custom commands before mounting and after unomunting the backup volume, respectively.
+This may be necessary for more complicated setups (i.e. ones that use LVM, Luks, or NFS over VPN).

-   TIP: If you need to run multiple commands, write a simple script instead.
+   TIP: If you need to run multiple commands, put them in a script and have Thea execute it.

 4. Run "thea-config" as root.
 This will automatically configure rsnapshot to work with
    Thea: